Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Smooth snakes are very rarely encountered, confined to the heathlands of Dorset, Surrey and Hampshire.
 They have similar colouration to the adder, but the dark pattern on their back is not as distinctly zigzagged as the venomous snakes.
 Additionally, smooth snakes have polished (unkeeled) scales and a round pupil with a golden iris.

-Britain's fourth species of snake is non-native and has two known populations, in North Wales and in the Camden area of London.
+Britain's fourth species of snake is non-native and has three known populations, in North Wales, Bridgend and in the Camden area of London.
 These Aesculapian snakes (Zamenis longissimus) are also non-venomous and feed on rodents.

 Slow worms are often mistaken for snakes but are actually a type of legless lizard.
 The quickest way to tell a snake from a slow worm is to see whether the animal blinks.
 Lizards have eyelids, snakes don't.
 These reptiles vary in colour from grey to bronze.